 This motherboard has intelligent AI controls that help you overclock the overall system optically.
 Being a Z series motherboard, this is a dedicated overclocking motherboard anyways.

 Another critical attraction of this motherboard is that it not only offers 1, but two ThunderBolt 3 ports.
 Each thunderbolt 3 port supports a DP 1.4 output with daisy chain of upto six devices.

 Other than that, this motherboard features 3 x PCIe X16 slot.
 This is the only motherboard in this list with support for 2 way NVIDIA SLI and 3 way AMD Crossfire setup.

 Sure for pure video editing, you don’t need a powerful graphics card let alone multiple of them.
 However, if you are a professional animator, 3D simulator, CAD designer along with a video editor, then you will certainly find this to your liking.

 One of the very lucrative feature this motherboard offers is Network Optimization.
-With this mode, the motherboard prioritizes essential software so that most of the bandwidth juice goes to them.
+With this mode, the motherboard prioritizes essential software so that most of the bandwidth juice goes to critical software.

 On top of that, this motherboard is highly optimized for the rest of the ASUS ProArt series products including the famous ProArt monitors thanks to the dedicated ProArt Creator Hub Software.